Governing or Regulatory Body

 If a tenant is a victim of domestic violence, the tenant may terminate a fixed term lease by giving one month’s notice to the landlord and giving the landlord a Certificate Confirming Grounds to Terminate Tenancy Due to Domestic Violence issued by the Director of Victim Services.
 The tenant must give the notice and the certificate to the landlord within 60 days after the certificate has been issued.

-In the recent changes to the Residential Tenancies Act, any tenant in a periodic tenancy now has immediate tenure, meaning their lease cannot be terminated without cause.
-A tenant is still able to terminate their lease.
+Tenants in a periodic tenancy have immediate tenure, meaning their lease cannot be terminated by their landlord without cause.
+Tenants may terminate their lease.

 To terminate a lease, different notices apply depending on the lease term: